 Much of Rickles’ act has him reminiscing about his friends and his 47-year history in show business - and the people he mentions, damn, so many of them are gone.
 Carson, Sinatra, Dean.
 It’s lays real edge to when he talks about his annual Christmas plans with Bob Newhart and parenthetically adds “God willing.”
 To me, even some of his bits are stereotypes I don’t even know or remember - they’ll pass with him.

 Another song saw him telling James Cagney to watch out for our young troups overseas in between verses of “Yankee Doodle Daddy.”
-His presence was so strong that I actually felt stirred when Rickles strongly asserted that we would win the war in Iraq and Afghanistan, despite many of my own misgivings.
+His presence was so strong that I actually felt stirred when Rickles strongly asserted that we would win the war in Iraq and Afghanistan, despite my own misgivings about the war.
 Also particularly poignant are Rickles’ mentions of his mother, who he obviously adored for standing by him when other’s booed.